 Because Natalie Cohen’s life met the very essence of the definition of the “Georgia Women Sports Trailblazers,” she was elected a charter member in 1996.
-Already a Hall of Famer, this crowning honor is only one of many received throughout her life recognizing Natalie Cohen as a woman who has made significant contributions to sports, forging paths for others to follow.
+Already a Hall of Famer, this crowning honor was only one of many received throughout her life recognizing Natalie Cohen as a woman who has made significant contributions to sports, forging paths for others to follow.

 Born on June 9, 1912, Natalie Cohen, a lifelong resident of Atlanta, Georgia, was the only surviving daughter of Dewald A. Cohen of Atlanta and Meta Leinkauf Cohen of Mobile, Alabama.
-She was educated in the Atlanta public school system, graduating from Girls’ High in 1930, and matriculated at University of California, Berkeley, graduating with a bachelor of arts degree in political science in 1934, with honors.
+She was educated in the Atlanta public school system, graduating from Girls’ High in 1930, and matriculated at University of California, Berkeley, graduating with a Bachelor of Arts degree in political science in 1934, with honors.

 Her religious training stemmed from her parents and Sunday school at Atlanta’s Hebrew Benevolent Congregation.
 A confirmant in May 1928, Cohen’s lineage includes early members of the oldest Atlanta congregation through her great-grandfather Solomon Dewald and his daughter Dora Dewald, who married Henry Cohen.
 Henry Cohen’s son, Dewald Cohen, Natalie’s father, was president of the congregation during the World War II years between 1941 and 1944.